noir-lang/noir/docs/docs/tutorials/noirjs_app.md

 Vite is a powerful tool to generate static websites.
 While it provides all kinds of features, let's just go barebones with some good old vanilla JS.

-To do this this, go back to the previous folder (`cd ..`) and create a new vite project by running `npm create vite` and choosing "Vanilla" and "Javascript".
+To do this, go back to the previous folder (`cd ..`) and create a new vite project by running `npm create vite` and choosing "Vanilla" and "Javascript".

 A wild `vite-project` directory should now appear in your root folder!
 Let's not waste any time and dive right in: